 Coliving is the new home for young generations

 Coliving is becoming the new home for Millennials and Centennials, generations that demand more ﬂexibility and accessibility, but less liability and ownership.
-Coliving as a flexible housing solution, all in one bill with no permanency, fully satisfies the fast-changing needs and lifestyles of these young generations.
+According to our experience developing coliving businesses and studying their target market, coliving as a flexible housing solution, all in one bill with no permanency, fully satisfies these young generations’ fast-changing needs and lifestyles.

-A comprehensive definition of coliving could be a Living service that offers ﬂexible accommodation solutions to a curated community that wants to enjoy an inclusive experience of living.
-It provides a combination of typically smaller private areas supplemented with a broader provision of shared communal space and amenities.
+A comprehensive definition of coliving could be a Living service offering ﬂexible accommodation solutions to a curated community that wants to enjoy an inclusive living experience.
+It combines typically smaller private areas supplemented with a broader provision of shared communal space and amenities.